Generating HAR files and analyzing web requests

 DOM Loaded

-Do not confuse with onload event:
+Don't confuse with onload event:

-The onload event occurs when an object has been loaded. onload is most often used within the <body> element to execute a script once a web page has completely loaded all content (including images, script files, CSS files, etc.).
+The onload event occurs when an object has been loaded. onload is often used within the <body> element to execute a script once a web page has completely loaded all content (including images, script files, CSS files, etc.).

-The onload event can be used to check the visitor's browser type and browser version, and load the proper version of the web page based on the information.
+The onload event can be used to check the visitor's browser type and browser version and load the proper version of the web page based on the information.

 Ref: http://www.w3schools.com/jsref/event_onload.asp